LukeEcomod/SOCFramework/README.md

 ## Compile Yasso models

-Compile Yasso models as shared libraries.
-Their implementations are in *y07_subroutine.f90* and *yassofortran.f90* respectively located in project *model* directories.
+Compile Yasso07 and Yasso20 models as shared libraries.
+Their Fortran implementations are in *y07_subroutine.f90* and *yassofortran.f90* respectively located in their project *model* directories.
 First, both Fortran implementations must be edited:

 +   Replace every REAL with DOUBLE PRECISION (both Yasso07 and Yasso20)